syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Charts.md

 data(5)(2) = 2660

-'Create and Append chart to the paragraph
+'Creates and Appends chart to the paragraph

 Dim chart As WChart = paragraph.AppendChart(data, 470, 300)

-'Set chart type and title
+'Sets chart type and title

 chart.ChartTitle = "Purchase Details"